DirkMueller8/product_portfolio/README.md

-# Successive Cannibalization of Base Product to Maintain Product Portfolio
+# Successive Cannibalization of Base Product to Maintain a Healthy Product Portfolio
 **********************************************
 Software:	&emsp;	Python 3.8.3